-Ricardo Andrade Amaro co-heads Morais Leitão's private equity team and is a lawyer with great experience in private equity.
-He has acted as legal adviser in the setting up of the first private equity fund in Portugal exclusively dedicated to the recovery of companies (turn-around fund), which is currently the largest Portuguese private equity fund.
-He regularly acts as legal adviser in the setting up of and day-to-day regulatory advice to private equity funds.
+Ricardo Andrade Amaro has a great deal of experience in private equity matters and co-heads Morais Leitão's private equity team.
+He acted as legal adviser in the setting-up of the first private equity fund in Portugal exclusively dedicated to the recovery of companies (turnaround fund), which is currently the largest Portuguese private equity fund.
+He regularly acts as legal adviser in the setting up of private equity funds, as well as assisting with day-today regulatory advice.